Frequently Asked Questions

 What are the dates I would be working?

-The summer staff is contracted from May 29 until August 14.
+The summer staff is contracted from May 27 until August 12.
 The summer begins with two weeks of staff training followed by 9 weeks of program.
 Staff are expected to work the entire summer unless arrangements are made prior to the beginning of the summer.
+An extended contract through the end of August is possible for applicants who might be interested.

 What about time off and Weekends?